Bang Khun Thian subdistrict: Geography

 Bang Khun Thian is regarded as the northwest part of the district, with a total area of 5.789 km2 (2.235 mi2).

 The area is bounded by other sub-districts (from north clockwise): Bang Wa in Phasi Charoen District, Bang Kho in its district (Khlong Bang Prathun, Khlong Ta Cham, Khlong Rang Bua, Khlong Suan Luang Tai, Khlong Bang Wa are the borderlines), Chom Thong in its district (Khlong Sanam Chai is a borderline), Chom Thong in its district, Samae Dam in Bang Khun Thian District (Khlong Sanam Chai and Khlong Wat Sing are the borderlines), Khlong Bang Phran in Bang Bon District, Bang Wa in Phasi Charoen District (Khlong Wat Sing and Khlong Bang Ranae are the borderlines).

 Population

 In 2018 it had a population of 36,479 people.

 Transportation

-Wutthakat and Ekkachai Roads is a main street of the sub-district.
+Wutthakat and Ekkachai Roads are the main routes of the sub-district.

 Bang Khun Thian can also be reached by train via the Maeklong Railway that passes through the area.

 While the canals that cross through the area can still serve as a thoroughfare as in the past.